HomeNews

 What turned into the real conversation, though, wasn’t a stage moment.
 It was set dressing.

-Important context: these are fan-captured props, not an official story confirmation.
+Important context: these are props spotted in fan-facing activations, not an official story confirmation.
 They do, however, match something longtime followers have heard before—especially the earlier Scream VI “lost script” chatter around Sidney having more than one child.

 Also worth noting: the marketing has carefully avoided showing the younger kids outright so far.
 One recent TV spot even has Sidney drawing a hard line on that topic in dialogue—plural.
 (And yes, people noticed.)

-Whether those younger children, portrayed on the photos by Maggie and Annabelle Toomey, appear on-screen, or are pushed off the board early for protection, is still unknown.
-For now, the frames did what good Scream marketing always does: they made the fandom work.
+Whether those younger children — represented in the photos by Maggie and Annabelle Toomey — appear on-screen or remain off the board is still unknown.
+For now, the frames did what smart Scream marketing does best: they gave the fandom something to solve.

 The soundtrack rollout just leveled up